September 17, 2025

 Don’ts:

-• Avoid wearing makeup or personal care products, such as deodorant, as these can contain ingredients that can interfere with the image quality or that may heat up in the scanner, causing minor burns.
+• Avoid wearing makeup or personal care products, such as deodorant, as these can contain ingredients that can interfere with the image quality or that may heat up in the scanner, causing minor burns18.

 • Don’t keep any credit cards or other cards with magnetic strips in your pockets; the magnetic field in the MRI scanner will wipe your cards.